seshieya/100-days-of-code/log.md

 **Todo Tomorrow**:

--
-- Write parsers for different kinds of notes
+- - Write parsers for different kinds of resources
 - Possibly improve db performance? <-- for what?? don't remember.... was it full text search for company name?
 - Refactor resource specific parsing into own services
+- Frontend - where sorting logic is used is really messy right now.
+Need to refactor to only sort when sortBy is changed, or when filtered resources is changed
+- Need to further separate concerns in the components on frontend

 -----